sister-software/asciify/README.md

 asciify.rasterize(rgbaBuffer)
 ```

-## Why use Asciify?

-### 🏃‍♀️ Fast

-Asciify rasterizes directly to a canvas element, so it's much faster than other libraries that use the DOM to render text nodes.
-This comes at the cost of an actual textual representation, but if you're looking for a fast way to convert 3D animations to ASCII art, Asciify is a perfect fit.

-### 🔍 Small

-weighing in at less than 3.5kb minified and gzipped, Asciify is a single file with no dependencies.

-### 🤸‍♀️ Flexible

-Asciify can rasterize images, videos, and 3D scenes.
-Anything that can be rendered to a canvas can be converted to ASCII art.

 ## Alternatives

 - [Three.js's ASCII Effect](https://threejs.org/examples/?q=ascii#webgl_effects_ascii) - A Three.js effect that converts a 3D scene into ASCII art.
 Significantly slower than Asciify, but more flexible if you're already using Three.js and need text output.